nyu-dl/dl4chem-mgm/README.md

 We also provide a list of SMILES strings of 20,000 generated molecules each for QM9 with a 10% masking rate and ChEMBL with a 1% masking rate [here](https://drive.google.com/drive/folders/1SiOLr3RVr7wcgXUuGoPRn1I-iTwcn2k6?usp=sharing).
 Training initialisation was used in both cases.

+## Citation
+If you have found the materials in this repository useful, please consider citing:
+Mahmood, O., Mansimov, E., Bonneau, R. et al. Masked graph modeling for molecule generation.
+Nat Commun 12, 3156 (2021). https://doi.org/10.1038/s41467-021-23415-2